 '''

-privacyidea.lib.token.gen_serial(args, kwds)
+privacyidea.lib.token.gen_serial(tokentype=None, prefix=None)

 generate a serial for a given tokentype

 '''

 - tokentype the token type prefix is done by a lookup on the tokens - prefix A prefix to the serial number return a dictionary with all tokens, that are assigned to users.
 This returns a dictionary with the key being the serial number of the token and the user information as dict.